SSWConsulting/SSW.Rules.Content/rules/azure-budgets/rule.md

 1. Please approve

-David

 <As per SSW Rule: https://www.ssw.com.au/rules/manage-costs-azure>
 :::
 :::

-3. If the request is approved, remember to add a cost-category tag to the new resource once it is created.
+3. If the request is approved, remember to add a cost-category tag to the new resource once it is created